chouhk214-collab/websites/shizuku/introduction.md

 The birth of Shizuku has two main purposes.

-1. Provide a convenient way to use system APIs
+1. Provide a convenient way to use system AP lbIs
 2. Convenient for the development of some apps that only requires adb permissions

 ## Shizuku vs. "Old school" method